-The student must provide documentation of fingerprint clearance before participating in clinical/internship assignments.
+The student must provide documentation of a Level One fingerprint clearance card before participating in clinical/internship assignments.

 Insurance

 As part of the Allied Health Program fees for clinical courses, students are covered by a Yavapai College liability policy.
 These policies are secondary to your personal primary insurance coverage.
 Students are responsible for providing their own health insurance coverage.